 Tom is a retired attorney, having worked for 25 years as a senior researcher at the Federal Judicial Center in Washington, DC where he was active in the Coalition for the Capital Crescent Trail and the Washington Area Bicycle Association.
 Since moving to the Lake Merritt area of Oakland in July 2010 he has been active as a volunteer with Bike East Bay, a member of the VeloRaptors cycling club, and of the Downtown Oakland YMCA.

 Tom volunteered to assist Bike East Bay in revising its Bylaws, a project that the coalition completed in Spring 2012.
 Tom joined the board in June 2012 and was elected Secretary at that time.
 He has been working on a history of Bike East Bay, interviewing past members and officers and compiling information to help celebrate Bike East Bay’s 40th anniversary.
 Tom is enthused about cycling and pleased to find such a dynamic organization in Oakland.
 In July 2012, he earned the distinction of being the last (and perhaps the oldest) five-pass finisher of the Tour of the California Alps, better known as the Death Ride.
 He assures us that he’ll never do that again. email@example.com

 Here are the rules by which Bike East Bay governs itself in order to make bicycling safe, convenient and accessible to all residents of Alameda and Contra Costa County:

 Here are our most recent annual reports on our wide range of bicycling advocacy activities.
 We’re proud of what we do!

 Nonprofits are required by the IRS to file and make public annual 990 forms.
 These provide information an organization’s mission, programs, and finances.
-Here are ours from the last three years:
+Our legal name is East Bay Bicycle Coalition, doing business as Bike East Bay.
+Here are our 990 filings from the last three years: